paypal/paypal-sdk-client/README.md

 As the config setter:

 ```
-import { set, KEYS } from 'braintree-paypal-client-config';
+import { set, KEYS } from 'paypal-braintree-sdk-client';

 set(KEYS.ALLOW_FOO, true);
 ```